Frank de Jong

-Frank de Jong (born October 16, 1955) is a Canadian politician, environmentalist, and elementary school teacher.
+Frank de Jong (born October 16, 1955) is a Canadian politician, Georgist, and environmentalist.
 He joined the Green Party of Ontario in 1987 and became the party's first official leader in 1993 – a position he held until November 14, 2009, when he was succeeded by Mike Schreiner.
 From 2017 to 2019 he was the leader of the Yukon Green Party.
 De Jong has also campaigned for federal office as a member of the Green Party of Canada.

 Education and activism

 Born into a Dutch background, De Jong earned a Bachelor of Arts degree from the University of Western Ontario in 1978, and a Bachelor of Education from University of Ottawa in 1979.
 After graduating, he worked as an elementary school teacher.
 He developed an interest in environmental concerns during the mid-1980s, and became involved in campaigns to save Ontario's old growth forests.
 He was also involved in the anti-nuclear, renewable energy and pro-choice movements.
 De Jong now resides in Huntsville, Ontario with his partner Tove Christensen.